 On if he really thinks it’s bad as all that:

 Photo (top): Two men look out from a swimming pool at a wildfire as it burns nearby in eastern Spain.
 Scientists say southern Spain will become desert and deciduous forests will vanish from much of the Mediterranean basin unless global warming is reined in sharply.
-They concluded that any warming above 2 degrees Celsius would cause changes not seen in 10,000 years.
 (AP Photo/Alberto Saiz, file)

 Our podcast is free to download, follow and listen, so if you find these episodes informative in a chaotic political environment, please consider donating or leaving a review on iTunes.
 We are actively listening to our reviewers, and each review helps our podcast reach more ears.
 Questions?
 Tweet at us on Twitter or send us a message via firstname.lastname@example.org or Facebook.